 Advanced Placement Program

 High school students who take the College Entrance Examination Board Advanced Placement Tests may receive college credit.
-For details and passing grades for particular subjects, the chart or contact the MLC Records Office.
+For details and passing grades for particular subjects, see the chart or contact the MLC Records Office.
 The MLC code for reporting scores is 6435.
 (Click here for information on a AP chart revision begining in the 2024-25 school year.)

 College-Level Examination Program (CLEP)